coderefinery/testing/content/motivation.md

 ## Tests help other developers

 - Tests make it easier to **refactor the code** (rewrite code while keeping functionality)
-- Code can become unsustainable without runnable tests and becomes legacy software
+- Code can become unsustainable without runnable tests and becomes legacy software (i.e. software outdated and not usable anymore)
 - Documentation which is up to date by definition
 - Easier for external developers to contribute to the project without breaking your code (**you may immediately see problems in your code but others may not**)